Early Learning Victoria is a child-safe organisation. We have a zero-tolerance approach to child abuse and harm.

 3.1 Responsibilities of families

-Families play an important role in ensuring that communication remains positive, respectful and courteous.
-Families are responsible for informing their child’s educators if there is a change in their child’s regular routine or needs.
-See the Early Learning Victoria Family Handbook for more information.
+Families are responsible for informing their child’s educators if their child’s routine or needs have changed.
+See the Family handbook for more information.

 3.2 Responsibilities of staff